"You Have No Idea of the Imbecility of Management Both in Action and Out of It"

 Letter from Francis Barlow to Edward Barlow, 8 July 1862

-This letter from Francis Channing Barlow to his brother Edward discusses conditions in Virginia after the Peninsula Campaign and his hope of seeing his wife.
+In this letter to his brother Edward, Francis Channing Barlow (1834-1896) discusses conditions in Virginia after the Peninsula Campaign and shares his hope of being able to see his wife.
 Francis Barlow

 Raised in the utopian community of Brook Farm in West Roxbury, Mass., Francis Channing Barlow served in a New York regiment in the Civil War.